SamHemingway/single-price-grid-component/README.md

 - Using CSS methods like BEM can really slow me down, but I'm sure it'll be worth it in the long run and that I'll get faster as time goes on/it'll be necessary in the future.

+- How to make a layout like this work in flexbox without using media queries!
+Took some trial and error with the `flex-grow` and `flex-shrink` values but got there in the end 💪

 ### Continued development

 - Remember there's no such thing as `justify-self` with flexbox.
 Instead, you can just use `margin: auto` for whichever direction you need 👀